solarwinds/apm-python/README.md

 ./run_docker_dev.sh
 ```

-The successfully-built build container can use [SWIG](https://www.swig.org/Doc1.3/Python.html), a tool to connect C/C++ libraries with other languages via compiling a C-extension.
+The successfully-built build container is based on the [PyPA image](https://github.com/pypa/manylinux) `manylinux2014_x86_64`.
+It can use [SWIG](https://www.swig.org/Doc1.3/Python.html), a tool to connect C/C++ libraries with other languages via compiling a C-extension.
 This can be done with this repo's `Makefile` as described next.

 #### Install Agent in Development Mode

-##### (A) oboe S3 download
+##### (A) oboe SolarWinds Cloud download

 If you don't need to make changes to oboe:

 1. Inside the build container: `make wrapper`.
-This downloads the version of oboe defined in `extension/VERSION` from S3 and builds the SWIG bindings.
+This downloads the version of oboe defined in `extension/VERSION` from SolarWinds Cloud and builds the SWIG bindings.
 2. Install the agent in your application (Linux environment only) in development mode by running
    ```python
    pip install -Ie ~/gitrepos/opentelemetry-python-instrumentation-custom-distro/